MKGO Icon

 The buyer’s journey gives value to customers

 A major problem with traditional marketing is that it wasn’t designed to help people.
-Outbound marketing uses tactics that shout for attention and tell people what they need.
-It doesn’t provide value by educating people, as inbound marketing does.
+Traditional advertising uses tactics that shout for attention and tell people what they need.
+It doesn’t provide value by educating people, reflecting the way modern buyers search for information online.

 The buyer’s journey is a vital aspect of this evolved form of marketing because it enables businesses to help their customers, by providing informative content to enable them to understand their problem and their options for solving it.